axibase/atsd-use-cases/tutorials/forecasting-basic-workflow/README.md

 As a rule of thumb, the **Forecast Horizon** setting needs to be less than 50% of the historical selection interval.
 For example, to forecast one year into the future, select historical data for two years or more.
 :::

-The **Aggregation Period** can be increased to show more details in the predicated values.
+The **Aggregation Period** can be increased to show more details in the predicted values.
 For example, the weekly cycle can be captured by reducing the period to 1 day.

 ![](./images/forecast-manual-custom.png)